sita-samoa/sita-membership/README.md

 ## Contributing

 We are always looking for help.
-You can contribute to this project and multiple ways:
+You can contribute to this project in multiple ways:

 * Coding - Feel free to review the issue queue and open up a Pull Request.
 * Code review